Redbrook Incline Bridge

 The Redbrook Incline Bridge is a nineteenth-century tramway bridge that crosses the B4231 road at Redbrook on the England–Wales border.
 The bridge straddles the border and stands in the counties of Monmouthshire in Wales and Gloucestershire in England.
 It was built as a branch line from the Monmouth Tramroad to transport coal to the Redbrook Tinplate Works and was constructed on a significant incline as a consequence of its standing well below the main tramway.
-It is a remarkable survival of 19th-century industrialisation in the Wye Valley and is both a Grade II* and a Grade II listed structure, and a scheduled monument.
+It is separately a listed building in Wales (Grade II*) and England (Grade II) and a scheduled monument.

+Background

+The Monmouth Railway (or Monmouth Tramroad) was a network of horse-drawn tramroads in the Wye Valley, where the River Wye forms the border between England and Wales.
+The lines were first laid from 1817 and converted to standard gauge from around 1856.

-History and description
+History

-The Monmouth Tramroad was a horse-drawn railway between Monmouth and Coleford in Gloucestershire.
-It opened in 1812 and closed in the late 19th century.
+The Monmouth Tramroad opened from 1812 and closed in the late 19th century.
 The Redbrook Incline Bridge was constructed as part of a branch line from the main tramroad to serve the Redbrook Tinplate Works.
 Grace's Guide to British Industrial History suggests it was also used to transport coal out of the Forest of Dean to the River Wye for onward transportation.

+Description

-The bridge is constructed of Old Red Sandstone, and forms a single arch, approximately 3.25 metres high, over the B4231 Road.
-The bridge is 6 metres wide, with high parapets, the width indicating its function as a self-acting incline bridge, with two parallel rails running its length.
+The bridge's purpose was to deliver coal to the metal works.
+It is constructed of Old Red Sandstone, and forms a single sloping arch.
+It is approximately 3.25 metres high, over the B4231 Road.
+The gradient of the bridge was a consequence of the works' location further down the valley than the main tramway.
+A circular aperture is cut into the embankment wall on the higher side and three small arches—under one of which runs a mill leat—on the lower side to distribute the load.
+The bridge is 6 m wide and 258 yd long, with high parapets, the width indicating its function as a self-acting incline bridge, with two parallel rails running its length.

-The bridge is listed at Grade II* by Cadw and at Grade II by Historic England.
+The bridge is a listed building in both England and Wales.
+It is listed at Grade II* by Cadw and at Grade II by Historic England.
 It is also a scheduled monument.
+According to Cadw, the Welsh listing authority, the bridge is of "special interest as an unusual and rare tramway bridge built on a steep incline".